 \section{Introduction}

-Representation theory of Iwanaga-Gorenstein (IG) algebra studies the stable category of Cohen-Macaulay (CM) modules.
-It was initiated by Auslander-Reiten \cite{AR}, Happel \cite{Happel} and Buchweitz \cite{Buchweitz}, has been studied by many researchers.
+A central theme in the representation theory of Iwanaga-Gorenstein (IG) algebra is the study of the stable category of Cohen-Macaulay (CM) modules.
+It was initiated by Auslander-Reiten \cite{AR}, Happel \cite{Happel} and Buchweitz \cite{Buchweitz}, and has been studied by many researchers.
 The stable category of CM-modules $\stabCM A$ has a canonical structure of triangulated category.
-It is equivalent to the singular derived category $\Sing A$ and is an important triangulated category having a relationship with algebraic geometry and mathematical physics.
+It is equivalent to the singular derived category $\Sing A$ and is a triangulated category that is also important in algebraic geometry and mathematical physics.
 The situation is the same with graded IG-algebras and the stable category $\stabgrCM A$ of graded CM-modules.
-Recently, tilting theory and cluster tilting theory of the stable categories $\stabCM A$ and $\stabgrCM A$ are extensively studied and actively interacted to other areas (see an excellent survey \cite{Iyama: ICM}).
+Recently, tilting theory and cluster tilting theory of the stable categories $\stabCM A$ and $\stabgrCM A$ are extensively studied and has many interaction with other areas (see the excellent survey \cite{Iyama: ICM}).

-As is soon recalled, the original Happel's functor $\cH$ connects two important triangulated categories: the derived category $\sfD^{\mrb}(\mod \Lambda)$ and the stable category $\stabgrmod \tuT(\Lambda)$.
-Since both categories have their advantages to the other, Happel's functor, a bridge between them, has been served as a powerful tool to study these categories.
-From tilting theoretical view point, the functor $\cH$ can be said to be telling an existence of a canonical tilting object $\cH(\Lambda)$ in the stable category $\stabgrmod \tuT(\Lambda)$.
+As will be soon recalled, the original Happel functor $\cH$ connects two important triangulated categories: the derived category $\sfD^{\mrb}(\mod \Lambda)$ and the stable category $\stabgrmod \tuT(\Lambda)$, so served as a powerful tool to study these categories.
+From tilting theoretic point of view, the functor $\cH$ provides the existence of a canonical tilting object $\cH(\Lambda)$ in the stable category $\stabgrmod \tuT(\Lambda)$.